Dismounted/KOtal/README.md

 For the most part, simply create and call views like you would normally under Kohana 3.
 The only difference is that the view code itself is under TAL rules.

+KOtal also routes i18n requests into native Kohana methods.

 There are a few 'advanced' options, and they are shown in the examples below.

 Example